 When smart, resourceful, and intelligent people get divorced, they can sometimes feel ashamed that the nuances of divorce law elude them, and can feel like it is their responsibility to learn everything they can about the law and act as their own attorneys.
-But this perspective can be very counter productive.
-Even the smartest people get confused by divorce law because it is inherently confusing: state, local, and federal laws all come into play, lots of statues are cited, and lots can happen to keep the legal framework too tangled to pick apart.
+But this perspective can be very counterproductive.
+Even the smartest people get confused by divorce law because it is inherently confusing: state, local, and federal laws all come into play, lots of statutes are cited, and lots can happen to keep the legal framework too tangled to pick apart.

-Don’t feel ashamed if your divorce confuses you.
+Don’t feel ashamed of your divorce confuses you.
 Instead, trust in a professional to make things as straightforward as possible, and keep your best interest in mind.
 A good divorce lawyer will walk you through what you need to know about your divorce, but won’t teach you everything there is to know about divorce law: just like in Kramer v.
 Kramer, divorce court is messy and confusing.
 This is probably the biggest lesson that Hollywood has to teach us about divorce: it isn’t easy, and you will need a good and experienced lawyer in your corner to sort out all of the complications that arise.

 The Bottom Line: Hollywood Divorce is More Realistic Than You Might Think

 When viewed next to Godzilla monsters and historically inaccurate Indiana Jones capers, Hollywood’s take on divorce can seem like a whole lot more fiction than fact.
 But if you look closely at some of the lessons that Hollywood has to teach us about divorce, there is a lot more accuracy in the movies than you might assume.
-Yes, drama is played up and emphasized, and no divorce is settled in the two hours or so it takes to watch a classic flick that tackles the issue, but in general we can learn a lot from divorce in the movies.
+Yes, drama is played up and emphasized, and no divorce is settled in the two hours or so it takes to watch a classic flick that tackles the issue, but in general, we can learn a lot from divorce in the movies.

 Remember Sideways?
 Divorce isn’t fun, even if it can be liberating.
 There is so much at stake, it’s almost impossible to get through a divorce without things getting a little crazy and heated.
 Your kids will be involved, and just like Kramer you want what’s best for them and to protect them from the trials (literally and figuratively) and tribulations of divorce.
-Your emotions will run high, even if you are usually level headed, just because of how intense of an experience divorce is.
+Your emotions will run high, even if you are usually level-headed, just because of how intense of an experienced divorce is.
 And things will be complicated and confusing, sometimes dizzyingly so and even if you are the most intelligent person to ever get divorced.

-What you should take away from all of these lessons, and all of the drama you see in the movies when people get divorced, is that the process isn’t easy, and you will need help.
-DIY aptitude doesn’t do much in the complicated situations that arise in divorce.
+What you should take away from all of these lessons, and all of the drama you see in the movies when people get divorced is that the process isn’t easy, and you will need help.
+DIY aptitude doesn’t do much in the complicated situations that arise in a divorce.
 If you want your story to have a happy Hollywood ending, you need an experienced divorce lawyer in your corner, plain and simple.